Rebuild and Restore An Old Motorcycle

 Riders, builders, and collectors alike love classic motorcycles.
 They're fun to ride, simple in design, and increase in value as they get older.
 From changing oil to building a completely custom bike, most motorcycle riders like to do their own maintenance, repairs and modifications.

-Although V-twins and vertical twins are most common, classic motorcycles are also powered by single-cylinders, flat-opposed twins, in-line triples, in-line fours, in-line sixes, and rotary engines.
+Although V-twins and vertical twins are most common, classic motorcycles are also powered by single-cylinders, boxer twins, in-line triples, in-line fours, in-line sixes, and rotary engines.

 Originally, all motorcycles were hardtails.
 They are much lighter than a conventional swing-arm frame, and are easier and cheaper to construct.
 Many purists believe that with the absence of rear suspension, road vibrations become part of the experience, and the rider truly becomes part of the road.
 Since an essential part of any custom bike is getting rid of unnecessary items, a classic custom chopper will start with a hardtail frame.